Mobasser Monem

 Mobasser Monem is a Bangladeshi public administration expert.
-He is a professor in the Department of Public Administration at the University of Dhaka and currently serves as the chairman of the Bangladesh Public Service Commission.
+He is a professor in the Department of Public Administration at the University of Dhaka and former chairman of the Bangladesh Public Service Commission.

 Education

-Mobasser Monem completed his undergraduate degree in Public Administration from the University of Dhaka in 1986.
+Monem completed his secondary education at Dhanmondi Govt.
+Boys' High School and higher secondary education at Dhaka College.
+He completed his undergraduate degree in Public Administration from the University of Dhaka in 1986.
 He earned a Postgraduate Diploma in Development Policy in 1991 and a master's degree in Public Administration and Management in 1992 from the University of Antwerp, Belgium.
 In 1999, he obtained a Ph.D. in Public Management from the University of London, UK.
 Additionally, he conducted postdoctoral research at the University of Sussex, UK, and Heidelberg University, Germany.